AndrewK-7/Comp472-Assignment1/README.md

 # How to run the program:
 Note: The program was created using Jupyter Notebook, and each part (model) has been separated into it's own unique .ipynb file.

+0. To ensure Jupyter is installed, open a command-line window and run the following command: `conda install jupyter`

 1. To run the Jupyter Notebook, open a command-line window within the project's root directory.

 ![Img1](/images/img1.PNG)

-2. Type in the command: "jupyter notebook" (without quotes) and wait for the notebook to open in your default browser.
+2. Type in the command: `jupyter notebook` and wait for the notebook to open in your default browser.

 ![Img2](/images/img2.PNG)